 After the test, arms control specialist Jeffrey Lewis tweeted: “That’s it.
 It’s an ICBM.
 An ICBM that can hit Anchorage [Alaska] not San Francisco, but still.”

-The hermit kingdom is equipped with missiles that can travel shorter distances.
-In September 2016 it fired three missiles that each flew about 1,000 km before landing in the sea.
-In February 2017 it fired an intermediate-range missile that flew about 500 km, before falling again into the sea.
-These tests prove that North Korea can easily strike at its neighbors.
+North Korea is equipped with missiles that can travel shorter distances as well.
+In September 2016 it fired three missiles that each flew about 600 miles before landing in the sea.
+In February 2017 it fired an intermediate-range missile that flew about 300 miles, before also falling into the sea.
+These tests are evidence that Pyongyang can threaten nearby U.S. allies, like South Korea and Japan.

 What has the U.S. done to stop North Korea?